ThomasMariaFrey/Comparative-Analysis-of-SUMO-and-MATSim-in-a-Case-Study/README.md

 Go to the [MATSim Org](https://github.com/matsim-org) and import the [matsim-libs](https://github.com/matsim-org/matsim-libs) repository into IntelliJ IDEA.
 Set up the MATSim Framework as outlined on the MATSim Org page.
-Copy the files from this repository into the imported MATSim repository.
+Copy the files from this repository, placed in the _MATSim/matsim-libs_ directory, into the imported MATSim project.
 Make sure to follow the directory structure that is present in this repository for the placement of the files.
 You will now be able to run the Mannheim scenario by running either _Mannheim10.java_ or _Mannheim100.java_.